Our Services

 Helpful Resources

-Angioedema is sudden, deeper swelling of the face, lips, eyelids, tongue, or throat that can be triggered by allergies, ACE inhibitor blood pressure medicines, or rare hereditary C1 inhibitor problems, and any breathing or swallowing difficulty is an emergency.
+Angioedema is sudden, deep swelling of the face, lips, eyelids, tongue, or throat.
+Common causes include allergic reactions, ACE inhibitor blood pressure medications, and rare hereditary C1 inhibitor deficiency (HAE).
+Any difficulty breathing or swallowing is a medical emergency.

 Here's what you need to know about angioedema, why it happens, what it looks like, and the medically approved next steps to take.